Online Certificate in Health Education

 - 15-hour graduate certificate.
 View course list and descriptions.

 - Courses (3 credit hours) will be offered during each eight week session.
 For students who take one course per session, the certificate can be completed in 10 months (completion limit is 3 years).

-- Students may also apply to take individual courses, without applying for the certificate, at the standard rate of $618 per credit hour.
+- Individual courses are available, without applying for the certificate, at the standard rate of $618 per credit hour.

 - Everyone at Union Institute & University is committed to your success.
 Union’s faculty are both experienced educators and dedicated practitioners.
 Students receive the support services from: